Kabul Province: Transportation

-Kabul's Milli Bus (National Bus) system, which has about 800 buses, provides service to the city and nearby areas.
-There are several new highways in the province, and the government has scheduled to rebuild most of the smaller roads.
-Funding for the roads comes from current drivers who must pay toll charges for driving on highways and major roads.
-The money is collected by the government through issuing motorists monthly, quarterly or annual inspection certificates that are affixed to the windshield of their vehicles.
+Kabul's Milli Bus (National Bus) system, with approximately 800 buses, continues to serve the city and nearby areas.
+In addition, several new highways have been constructed in the province, and the government is committed to rebuilding smaller roads.
+Funding for these improvements comes from toll charges paid by drivers using highways and major roads.
+Motorists are required to obtain inspection certificates, issued monthly, quarterly, or annually, which are displayed on vehicle windshields.

-Trucks are used to transport goods from one district to another, or to other cities of the country.
-The Afghan government, with the help of foreign companies or organizations, have begun work on many of Kabul's roads.
-Auto companies like Honda, Toyota, Ford Motor Company, and Chevrolet have also been reintroduced in Kabul.
+Trucks are commonly used to transport goods between districts or to other cities in the country.
+With the support of foreign companies and organizations, the Afghan government has initiated extensive roadwork to improve Kabul’s infrastructure.
+Auto companies like Honda, Toyota, Ford Motor Company, and Chevrolet have also re-entered the Kabul market, further diversifying transportation options.